 Fast forward to March 15th, 2007.
 Mexican drug police in conjunction with American DEA agents raid a suburban Mexico City home belonging to Mr. Ye Gon.
 After securing the property, the agents proceeded to check the residence room by room.
 Low and behold, when they opened the door to one of the back bedrooms, they were shocked to discover a mountain of neatly stacked money, three feet high and six feet wide, staring back at them.
 Stacked neatly and ordered by denomination, agents found enough money o make Scrooge McDuck put on his swim trunks.

 The cash, was mostly in US dollars and took up nearly the entire floor space of the room.
 This discovery would become the largest seizure of drug cash that the world has ever seen.
 Weeks later when the money was officially totaled up, agents announced the take was $207 million US dollars, $18 million worth of pesos, $200,000 in Euros and $113,000 in Hong Kong dollars.
 So technically the take was more like $226 million.
 In addition to the cash, agents seized 11 Mexican gold bullion coins, many pieces of expensive jewelry, seven luxury cars and a war chest of automatic guns.
-Here are the photos from raid:
+It looked like this:

 After hearing of the raid, Zhenli Ye Gon spent four months on the run before he was captured in a Washington DC suburb.
 He was taken into custody and the DEA requested he be extradited immediately to Mexico for trial.